The next 2500km – Winnipeg to Vancouver Island

 Beautiful indoor hot pool at Harrison Hot Springs

 Once we were all good and warm we put on our robes and explored the back garden.
-The walk was definitely therapeutic, but that might have something to do with the fact that I half-ways felt like I was in an insane asylum walking around outside in my robe in the garden.
+The walk was definitely therapeutic, but that might have something to do with the fact that I half-ways felt a little weird walking around outside in my robe in the garden.
 But as for family-type spas this should be considered the proto-type.
 Really enjoyed our day at Harrison Hot Springs and would easily go back again before entering the bustle of Vancouver.

 Harrison Hot Springs was to be the final spa in this western Canada adventure.
 But when opportunity knocks I always open the door.
 A trip up to Courtenay/Comox was necessary, and I knew immediately that I had to check out a spa that I there was a lot of talk about: Pacific Mist Spa and Hydropath at the Kingfisher Ocean Resort and Spa.
 I called the day before a Saturday and they were able to squeeze in an afternoon appointment for the hydropath.